Technology You Want to Know in PCB Cross Section Analysis

 PCB Core Cross-Section

-Once we have the PCB core cross-section isolated and separated, we mount it in a potting material.
-This will seal and protect it against the subsequent polishing process.
+Once we have isolated and separated the PCB core cross-section, we mount it in potting material.
+This seals and protects it against the subsequent polishing process.

 Cross Section Heavy Copper PCB